yeetboi-1010/Luca-Macropad/README.md

 </ul>
 <br/>
 <h2>Conclusion</h2>
-<p>"This was super great to make and I can't wait to see what I can use what I've learned in the future!
-Thanks for reading :)"</p>
+<p>This was super great to make and I can't wait to see what I can use what I've learned in the future!
+Thanks for reading :)</p>